gogs/git-module/README.md

 Package git-module is a Go module for Git access through shell commands.

+⚠️ v1 is currently untable, please use [the latest tagged version 0.8.3](https://github.com/gogs/git-module/releases/tag/v0.8.3) ⚠️

-## Limitations
+## Requirements

-- Go version must be at least **1.7**.
+- Go version must be at least **1.9**.
 - Git version must be no less than **1.8.3**.
-- For Windows users, try use as new a version as possible.
+- For Windows users, try to use the latest version of both.

 ## License